simran2296/sims_featureScheduler_runs3.4/baseline/README.md

 To do:
 * Swap the zenith mask with the more general shadow mask basis function
-* update to scripted surveys so DDF sequences don't start right before sunrise twilight
+* update to scripted surveys and DDF preschuling so DDF sequences don't start right before sunrise twilight